trOnk12/rijksmusem/documentation/README.md

             handleResponse(error, adManager)
         }
 ```
-As a result of this call the SDK will provide you with an error if the call was a failure or an AdManager object if the result was a success.
+As a result, of this call the SDK will provide you with an error if the call was a failure or an AdManager object if the result was a success.

 ## Working with AdManager object